Why Can't I Log In to My Linux ECS?

 If the bandwidth or CPU usage of the ECS is excessively high, login failures may occur.

-If you have created an alarm rule using Cloud Eye, the system automatically sends an alarm notification to you when the bandwidth or CPU usage reaches the threshold specified in the rule.
+If you have created an alarm rule in Cloud Eye, the system automatically sends an alarm notification to you when the bandwidth or CPU usage reaches the threshold specified in the rule.

-You can also upgrade the vCPUs and memory by modifying the specifications.
+You can also upgrade the vCPUs and memory by modifying ECS specifications.

 Check whether the bandwidth exceeds the configured bandwidth size.
 For details, see How Do I Know If My EIP Bandwidth Limit Has Been Exceeded?